zhl05/DMWCC/README.md

 The default random seed is `1234` (`TRAIN.RANDOM_SEED`).
 Training seeds Python `random`, NumPy, PyTorch CPU, and all CUDA devices; dataloader worker seeds are derived as `1234 + worker_id`.
 CUDA deterministic mode is not enabled in the current implementation, so minor run-to-run variation may remain.
 To require deterministic CUDA kernels, set `torch.backends.cudnn.deterministic = True` and `torch.backends.cudnn.benchmark = False` before constructing the model, noting the potential speed reduction.

-## Notes

-This repository contains absolute Windows paths inherited from the experimental environment.
-They must be changed to valid local paths before training or evaluation.
-The original training entry point was fixed to BraTS and the test entry point did not load a YAML; both now accept explicit `--dataset` and `--cfg` arguments so the commands above select the correct dataset branch and model configuration.